dilip-sipl/Current-user-display/README.md

-# Kentico MVC Document Categories Widget
+# Kentico MVC Current User Display Widget
 Description: Current user display widget allows you to see the information of the currently logged in user.

 ## Requirements